 Probation alerts students to the fact that their academic performance to date has been substandard, informs them that continued poor performance may result in their dismissal, but advises that with diligence and extra effort they can raise their GPA above the minimum level required to be in good academic standing.
 The Academic Dean may set other parameters regarding academic probation, academic warning, and extra-curricular eligibility.

 The university may determine that dismissal is the necessary course of action when a student's academic performance falls substantially or chronically below the minimum accepted level.
+Students may also be dismissed for disciplinary reasons.
+A student already on probation whose cumulative GPA remains below good standing is subject to dismissal.
 In cases of extreme academic insufficiency, dismissal may be in order even when the student had not previously been placed in a probationary status.
 A dismissed student may not enroll for any courses offered by Castleton until after at least one semester of the regular academic year has passed.
 At this or a later time, should a dismissed student seek to register for courses on a non-matriculated basis, she/he, with permission of the Academic Dean or the Dean of Students, may take not more than six credits in any one semester.
 Dismissed students may seek, but are not guaranteed, readmission to Castleton on a full-time, matriculated basis upon demonstrating their academic success in at least one six-credit, non-matriculated semester.
 The readmission process will therefore take no less than one academic year to complete.
 Decisions involving dismissal may be appealed to the appropriate dean.
 Students subject to academic dismissal or who take a leave of absence from Castleton while on probation will remain on probation upon their return.

 Students should also be aware that departments may elect to establish minimum standards for academic performance in a particular degree that exceed the minim level required more generally by the university.
 In such cases, students may be dismissed from their respective degree programs even when they are otherwise in good academic standing.